Power Profile

 Last updated

-Based on the Peak Power (MMP) in actual riding activities from the past 12 weeks and the FTP (Functional Threshold Power) estimated by Riduck,
+Based on the Peak Power (MMP) in actual riding activities from the past 12 weeks and the FTP (Functional Threshold Power) estimated by Riduck, you can review the Power Curve.
+To view detailed power information for a specific time, hover over or click the corresponding time range.

 Expected Power is the power that is expected to be maintained by the rider based on their riding data and FTP for a specific duration.